 Keep the work item open until RAN#90-e by means of an exception sheet to address the following open issues:

-Resolve all parameters in square brackets
+Resolve all parameters in square brackets and TBDs, including UE REFSENS

-CR for UE coexistence for 38.101-3
+CR for 38.101-3

 Medium range base station requirements

+As second priority if time permits, 60kHz SCS

+Following ECC approval of regulations for 5925-6425 MHz, proponents to bring a Spectrum WI proposal to RAN#90-e for approval.

-If European regulations for 5925-6425 MHz are approved by CEPT ECC at least 1 week before the submission deadline for the Q4 RAN4 meeting, the 5925-6425 MHz band may be included if possible, using either different NS values for the UE and regional requirements for the BS, or a new band, depending on the details of the European regulatory requirements
+The band could be handled using either different NS values for the UE and regional requirements for the BS, or a new band, depending on the details of the European regulatory requirements

 In the Finetuning phase of the discussion, companies are invited to provide their constructive comments on the modified proposal above, using the table below.
 New issues should not be raised at this stage.